How metrics can make or break IT operations strategy

 Some SLAs want metrics to measure resolution, but their process might not allow for that to be measured based on ticket closure.
 For example, the company might have a process where the issue is resolved and the operator puts a resolution in, but in the case of severity 1 or P1 tickets, they’re not closed until the post-mortem is complete.
 The result is that the total ticket duration might be three days, but the severity of the incident might have been 146 minutes.

-How metrics can optimize IT operations
+Use metrics to optimize IT operations

 Obviously, the end goal of most metrics is to optimize IT operations—and on the flip side of that, optimizing ITOps can result in better metrics.